A Choice for Farmington Town Board.

 move back to NY state to start a family knowing that our parents were close by.
 In 2003, we

 moved into the Oneida area where we were blessed with our son.
-Nicolas was diagnosed with
+Nicolas was diagnosed with Special Needs at a very young age, and I decided to put my career on hold to do everything I could to help make his life a rewarding one.

 When Nicolas was about to start Kindergarten, we decided to move back to Farmington where I